An overview of the childhood and early education of Robin Williams, highlighting the experiences that shaped the journey.

 In 1922, Laurie McLaurin, Robin Williams' mother, was born.

-In 1969, Robin Williams graduated from Redwood High School, where he was voted "Most Likely Not to Succeed" and "Funniest" by his classmates.
-He then enrolled at Claremont Men's College to study political science, but later dropped out to pursue acting.
+In 1969, Robin Williams graduated from Redwood High School and was voted "Most Likely Not to Succeed" and "Funniest" by his classmates.

-In 1973, Robin Williams attained a full scholarship to the Juilliard School in New York City.
+In 1973, Robin Williams was accepted into the Juilliard School in New York City on a full scholarship.

-In 1976, Robin Williams left Juilliard during his junior year after being told the school had nothing more to teach him.
-He also worked as a busboy until 1976.
+In 1976, Robin Williams left the Juilliard School during his junior year, after being advised that the school had nothing more to teach him.

-In 1982, the death of John Belushi from a drug overdose, whom Williams partied with the night before, along with the birth of his son Zak, prompted Williams to quit drugs and alcohol.
-He then turned to exercise and cycling to alleviate his depression.
+In 1982, the death of John Belushi from a drug overdose, along with the birth of his son Zak, led Robin Williams to quit drugs and alcohol.
+Williams also began cycling to alleviate his depression.

 In 1987, Robert Fitzgerald Williams, Robin Williams' father, passed away.

-In 1991, Robin Williams and Marsha Garces had their second child, Cody Alan.
+In 1991, Robin Williams and Marsha Garces welcomed their son, Cody Alan, into the world, expanding their family.

 In 2001, Laurie McLaurin, Robin Williams' mother, passed away.

-In 2003, while working on the film The Big White (2005) in Alaska, Robin Williams started drinking again.
+In 2003, Robin Williams began drinking again while working on the film The Big White (2005) in Alaska.

-In 2004, Christopher Reeve, a close friend of Robin Williams since their time at Juilliard, passed away.
+In 2004, Christopher Reeve, Robin Williams' close friend, passed away.

-In 2006, Robin Williams checked into a substance-abuse rehabilitation center in Newberg, Oregon, acknowledging that he was an alcoholic.
+In 2006, Robin Williams checked into a substance-abuse rehabilitation center in Newberg, Oregon, acknowledging his alcoholism.

-In March 2009, Robin Williams was hospitalized due to heart problems and postponed his one-man tour for surgery.
+In March 2009, Robin Williams was hospitalized for heart problems, leading to the postponement of his one-man tour.

-In 2010, Robin Williams donated all proceeds from his Weapons of Self Destruction Christchurch performance to help rebuild the city following the Canterbury earthquake.
-Half of the proceeds went to the Red Cross, and the other half to the mayoral building fund.
+In 2010, following the Canterbury earthquake, Robin Williams donated all proceeds from his Weapons of Self Destruction Christchurch performance to help rebuild the city of Christchurch, New Zealand.
+Half of the proceeds went to the Red Cross and half to the mayoral building fund.

-In October 2013, Robin Williams began experiencing the early symptoms of Lewy body disease, including a sudden spike in fear, anxiety, stress, and insomnia, which worsened to include memory loss, paranoia, and delusions.
+In October 2013, Robin Williams began experiencing the early symptoms of Lewy body disease, including a sudden spike in fear, anxiety, stress, and insomnia, which worsened over time.

 In mid-2014, Robin Williams was admitted to the Hazelden Foundation Addiction Treatment Center in Center City, Minnesota, for treatment for alcoholism.